 Margherio, Cara, Anna L. Swan, and Selen Güler.
 “From Individual Change Agents to ‘Revolutionary’ Teams: The Search and Selection Process of Team Formation within a Community of Practice.”
 Innovative Higher Education, 1–20.
 2024.

-[in progress] Güler, Selen, Elizabeth Litzler, and Cara Margherio. “‘We all signed on to this grant for the revolution’: From the Ivory Tower into a Community of Change Agents.”
+[under review] Güler, Selen, Elizabeth Litzler, and Cara Margherio. “‘We all signed on to this grant for the revolution’: From the Ivory Tower into a Community of Change Agents.”

 [under review] Michael W. Beach, Rae J. Han, Selen Güler, Elizabeth Litzler, Isaac Sabat, Teodora Shuman, and Alan Cheville.
-“Context Matters: Integrating Organizational Theory and Social Network Analysis to Explain Variation in Departmental Change” [conference proceedings version]
+“Context Matters: Integrating Organizational Theory and Social Network Analysis to Explain Variation in Departmental Change” [conference proceedings edition]

 Methods: Mixed methods; factorial survey experiment